HomeEuropeBelarusPolotsk sights

 The Center of Europe - an interesting attraction of Polotsk

-The Belarusians are convinced that their oldest city in Belarus is the center of the European continent.
-The corresponding sign is installed on one of the city’s avenues, it is one of the landmarks of Polotsk.
+The corresponding sign is installed on one of the city avenues, it is one of the sights of Polotsk.

 The opinion of Belarusian geographers is fully supported by Russian scientists, confirming it with their own calculations.
-Tourists vacationing in Belarus are happy to receive documents that they were in the center of Europe.

 The shaft of Ivan the Terrible